BrunoLiegiBastonLiegi/PubMed-crawler/README.md

 ## Causal graph

-Here I use [SemRep](https://github.com/lhncbc/SemRep) to extract predications from the abstracts collected with `crawler.py`.
+Here we use [SemRep](https://github.com/lhncbc/SemRep) to extract predications from the abstracts collected with `crawler.py`.
 The bash script `predicates.sh` takes as argument a raw text file with one sentence per line (can be generated using `Preprocessor` for example)
 ```
 sh predicates.sh example.txt
 ```
 and generates the `predicates.xml` file containing all the predications found by SemRep.
 The task is splitted in batches of 100 sentences and runs parallel thanks to [GNU Parallel](https://www.gnu.org/software/parallel/).

-`causal_graph.py` then parses the predications file generated and extracts all the subject-predicate-object tuples.
-From them selects only the causal ones and build the graph using the `Graph` object implemented in `graph.py`, based on the python module [graph_tool](https://graph-tool.skewed.de/).
+Then, the file containing predications is parsed to extract all the subject-predicate-object tuples and the graph is built using `Graph` object implemented in `graph.py` (based on python modules [graph_tool](https://graph-tool.skewed.de/) and [networkx](https://github.com/networkx/networkx)).

 Here an example about covid-19